 Julia Millen holds a Bachelor of Music degree in vocal performance (Lethbridge) and a Master of Music degree in musicology (Toronto).
-She was a soloist with the Calgary Philharmonic Chorus and sang with both Tafelmusik Chamber Choir and Opera Atelier.
+She has sung with both Tafelmusik Chamber Choir and Opera Atelier.
 She has worked with Dr. Elmer Iseler, Lydia Adams, Kevin Mallon, Ivars Taurins, Jon Washburn, and Herve Niquet.
 She is principal alto in the Calgary Philharmonic Chorus, alto section lead for the Cathedral Church of the Redeemer in Calgary, and a longtime member of the award-winning Spiritus Chamber Choir.
 She is a founding member of Luminous Voices.

 Julia also has a career in science communications and environmental education.
+Last summer, she worked with volunteers to remove 10 metric tons of non-natural flood debris by hand from Fish Creek Provincial Park.
 Her interests include hiking, botanizing, cross-country skiing, and insect illustration.

 Meghan Prescott is originally from the Waterloo region of Ontario, Canada, where she studied piano, voice and violin at the Beckett School of Music, and was a student in the Eastwood Collegiate Arts Program.
 She spent three years travelling throughout the United States as a singer and vocal coach with Life Action Ministries.
 She studied voice with Stephanie Kramer at the University of Waterloo, taught piano and voice at the Guelph School of Music, and maintained a private piano studio for many years.
 A lifelong choral singer, Meghan sang seven seasons with the Grammy-nominated Elora Festival Singers (Noel Edison, director).
 She is also a founding member of Luminous Voices.